-× QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2008 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 1-083257 MYR GROUP INC. (Exact name of registrant as specified in its charter) Delaware 36-3158643 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) Three Continental Towers 60008-4007 1701 West Golf Road (Zip Code) Suite 1012 Rolling Meadows, IL (Address of principal executive offices) (847) 290-1891 (Registrant's telephone number, including area code) during the ate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing not shorter period that the registrant was required to file such reports).
-Indica definitions ate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See sof "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer ☐ Accelerated filer ☐ Non-accelerated filer ☒ Smaller reporting company ☐ (Do not check if a smaller reporting company) Indica ate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗷 As of September 15, 2008 there were 19,712,811 outstanding shares of the registrant's \$0.01 par value common stock.
+× QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2008 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 1-083257 MYR GROUP INC. (Exact name of registrant as specified in its charter) Delaware 36-3158643 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) Three Continental Towers 60008-4007 1701 West Golf Road (Zip Code) Suite 1012 Rolling Meadows, IL (Address of principal executive offices) (847) 290-1891 (Registrant's telephone number, including area code) during the ate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing nts for the past 90 days.
+Yes No ate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+Se s of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer ☐ Accelerated filer ☐ Non-accelerated filer ☑ Smaller reporting company ☐ (Do not check if a smaller reporting company) Indica ate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗖 No 🗷 As of November 12, 2008 there were 19,712,811 outstanding shares of the registrant's \$0.01 par value common stock.

 WEBSITE ACCESS TO COMPANY'S REPORTS